pkp/pkp-docs/learning-omp-3/en/press-setup.md

 Using the double arrow beside the Series title, drag the series in order and click Done once you have completed ordering your series.

 #### Add books to series
-See the Catalog and Displaying Content chapter [link] for instructions on how to add books to series.
+See the [Catalog and Displaying Content chapter](./catalog-management.md) for instructions on how to add books to series.

 ### Categories
 Categories can be used to group and display books according to the subject matter or themes — for example, economics, literature, and poetry.
 Categories may be nested within "parent" categories in a hierarchy.
 Categories can be displayed as a browse block on your press site, and readers can select a category to view all books in that category.